Maternal Child Health, HIV, and Realities of Health Access (2 Week Intensive)

 - Transportation to program activities outside Kabale

 - Rural outreach program sponsored by your program fee

 - CFHI Alumni status- including ongoing global health educational offerings, news about global health educational/leadership opportunities and fellowships

 - Access to CFHI alumni-only LinkedIn group featuring news and career opportunities related to Global Health

 Uniquely CFHI, 50% or more of student program fees go directly to the communities they will be visiting, benefiting the local economy at large and specifically underserved health systems.
 Read more.

 Dr. Geoffrey Anguyo- CFHI Kabale Medical Director: The role of CFHI Medical Director is to arrange clinical and public health placements, supervises participant experiences at these sites, provide weekly lectures, and assist in medical issues experienced by participants.
 The CFHI Medical Director is the expert on socioeconomic determinants of health in the region and healthcare delivery strategies in low-resource settings.

-Dr. Anguyo is the Founder/Executive Director of CFHI’s local partner, a Ugandan non-profit organization that prides itself on the creation of an “Activated Community” (link to blog).
+Dr. Anguyo is the Founder/Executive Director of CFHI’s local partner, a Ugandan non-profit organization that prides itself on the creation of an “Activated Community”.
 Dr. Anguyo has been practicing medicine for over twenty years in Uganda, working in government hospitals, private clinics, and through non-profit healthcare delivery.
 His specialty is HIV/AIDS.
 Dr. Anguyo grew up in Northern Uganda.
 As a child, his family was displaced by political violence, fleeing to Congo DRC.
 These early experiences were formative, and today Dr. Anguyo remains committed to developing practical solutions to improving healthcare and livelihood in Uganda.
 Dr. Anguyo is currently working on his Doctorate in Public Health at Bath University in the United Kingdom.

 What Alumni Say